 Photopolymer Gravure Workshop

-Karen Fiorito received her M.F.A. in Printmaking from Arizona State University and her B.F.A. in Printmaking from the University of the Arts in Philadelphia.
-She has participated in over 100 national and international exhibitions, and her art has been featured in major publications such as Art in America, the Huffington Post, the LA Weekly, and URB Magazine.
+Karen Fiorito received her Master’s in Fine Art in Printmaking from Arizona State University and her Bachelor's of Fine Art in Printmaking from the University of the Arts in Pennsylvania.
+Her work has been featured in major publications such as Art in America, the Huffington Post, the LA Weekly, and URB Magazine.
 She has received several awards including a Change, Inc. Grant from Robert Rauschenberg and a Puffin Foundation Grant for a billboard installation in Santa Monica.